 However large or small your garden, patio or balcony, give beans a try !
-Every year we grow some Climbing Beans in large buckets.
+Every year we grow a lot of beans, especially French beans, and some we grow in large buckets.
 They need daily watering, but we are always rewarded with a great crop.
 Believe me, they want to feed you !

 If you have time, prepare your patch the previous autumn with well rotted compost – just a small amount forked in.
 If not, don’t worry.
 Plant your beans anyway.
 They need to be mainly in a sunny site, and as long as they get sufficient water throughout the season, they will always do their best for you, and they are not fussy growers.
 There are growing instructions on each of our seed packets.
 The following notes are extra tips.

 CLIMBING BEANS AND DWARF BEANS